 The John F. Kennedy Hyannis Museum provides an in-depth look at the former president by documenting his public and private time on the Cape.
 This museum is near the Kennedy Compound on Cape Cod and uses interactive multimedia exhibits to showcase the Kennedy legacy.
 The museum also features a new exhibit annually so you can come back year after year!
 Past displays include “Rose Fitzgerald Kennedy, Mother of a President” and “Jack and Bobby Kennedy, Brothers First.”
 The museum closes from December 1st through mid-April but is open during school vacation week.

-Come back and relax at Candleberry Inn after a day of touring.
+Come back and relax at Candleberry Inn Cape Cod bed and breakfast after a day of touring.
 Our inn is also full of Cape Cod history.
 Once a sea captain’s home, our innkeepers have done thorough research on the history of the inn.
-Ask about it when you check in!
+Ask about it when you check-in!

 Then, check into your luxurious guest room that’s fit for a president.
 We recommend the Copeland Room.
 This room earned its name from Senator George Copeland, the inn’s original resident.
 You’ll feel like American royalty as you indulge in our exquisite breakfast each morning surrounded by stately furnishings and elegant hardwood floors.
 Our inn preserves American history and provides the perfect home away from home.
 Browse through our accommodations, then book your stay!